STLE Annual Meeting Education Courses

 Advanced Lubrication 301

-Advanced Lubrication 301 covers the molecular structures and chemistries of lubricant additive types.
-Additives examined will include antioxidants, rust inhibitors, detergents, dispersants, antiwear additives, extreme pressure additives, friction modifiers and rheology and viscosity modifiers.
+Advanced Lubrication 301 covers the molecular structures and chemistries of lubricant additive types, their functions, and applications.
+Additives examined will include antioxidants, rust inhibitors, detergents, dispersants, antiwear additives, extreme pressure additives, and friction modifiers.
+Additionally, viscosity modifiers will be discussed and their applications in modern lubricants will be elucidated.

 Who should attend: